NekoShadow/Personal_Workout_Trainer/README.md

 * Now look at the Tools menu, with one option as Suggest.
 Note that Suggest menu item should be enabled only when a file is open.
 * Selecting Suggest menu item opens up another dialog box, that requires user to enter at least one input - either time or calories or both.
 Clicking on Suggest button with no input or pressing Cancel or X button should take you back to the previous workout screen.
 Note that the GUI for Suggest feature has to be designed by you.
 * Enter '200' in time and click on Suggest button.
 * Notice that exercises in table-view are accordingly changed, along with total workout time and calories.
-The rules for suggestion are same as in HW1.
 * Next, save the file.
 Note that this menu-item should be enabled only when a file is open.
 Also notice, that I made the change in Notes for Step exercise, as before, and clicked the Update button.
 Now it should get saved in the file.
 * The file-chooser opens up resources folder again where you can save the file.
 Default format is set to .csv.
 Use ExtensionFilter to set filters as shown.
-(Refer to video slides 8.5).
 Setting up ExtensionFilters is optional.
 Save the file as ‘NewWorkout.csv’.
 * Notice that the Workout Name changed at the top as NewWorkout.csv.
 Also, Notes for Step exercise has updated text.
 * Finally, Menu-Close option closes the file and takes you back to Welcome screen.
 * Open a file again, this time incorrect CSV format (i.e. MasterWorkouts1.csv)